 The deck where the treaty to end the war was signed is small, and truth be known, a little underwhelming.
 There are a number of photos and documents from the time, and a plaque.
 All the countries who were a party to the treaty are represented.

-Finishing at the USS Missouri I again hopped on the shuttle bus and went around the XXX aircraft museum.
+Finishing at the USS Missouri I again hopped on the shuttle bus and went around to the aircraft museum.
 The museum is quite a large site on the base, and there are two separate hangars of aircraft about 5 minutes walk apart.
 The first hangar is dedicated to aircraft used during the Second World War, while the second hangar contains aircraft from after the war from all over the world, as well as a workshop where the work in restoring old aircraft continues.
 It was fun to get up close to the aircraft, and while I did not do it, it is possible to actually sit in the cockpit of a number of planes.
 As an Australian I was thrilled to see the F18 Fighter Jet that had been donated by the Royal Australian Air Force.

 There are many tours available to Pearl Harbor and the Arizona Memorial.
 The tour I chose was good because once we arrived at Pearl Harbor and had a brief orientation we were able to explore independently at our own pace until it was time to leave.
 There are fully escorted tours available if that is your preference.